eclipse-iofog/Agent/docs/ioFabric-Fabric-Controller-API-Specification.md

 #####Querystring Parameters

 <pre>
-	id - the instance ID held by the ioFabric instance (example shown here as 4sd9whcfh)
+	id - the instance ID held by the ioFog instance (example shown here as 4sd9whcfh)

-    token - the access token given to the ioFabric instance for accessing the API (example shown here as 3498wfesdhusdvkjh3refkjhsdpaohrg)
+    token - the access token given to the ioFog instance for accessing the API (example shown here as 3498wfesdhusdvkjh3refkjhsdpaohrg)
 </pre>

 #####POST Parameters

 <pre>
-    daemonstatus - ioFabric daemon status string (example: running)
+    daemonstatus - ioFog daemon status string (example: running)

-    daemonoperatingduration - ioFabric daemon operating duration in milliseconds (example: 43473272)
+    daemonoperatingduration - ioFog daemon operating duration in milliseconds (example: 43473272)

-    daemonlaststart - Timestamp of the ioFabric daemon last start in milliseconds (example: 1234567890123)
+    daemonlaststart - Timestamp of the ioFog daemon last start in milliseconds (example: 1234567890123)

-    memoryusage - ioFabric current memory usage in mebibytes MiB (example: 562.8)
+    memoryusage - ioFog current memory usage in mebibytes MiB (example: 562.8)

-    diskusage - ioFabric current disk usage in gibibytes GiB (example: 2.79)
+    diskusage - ioFog current disk usage in gibibytes GiB (example: 2.79)

-    cpuusage - ioFabric current CPU usage in percent (example: 24.71)
+    cpuusage - ioFog current CPU usage in percent (example: 24.71)

-    memoryviolation - Status indicating if the ioFabric's current memory usage is in violation of the configured limit (example: yes)
+    memoryviolation - Status indicating if the ioFog's current memory usage is in violation of the configured limit (example: yes)

-    diskviolation - Status indicating if the ioFabric's current disk usage is in violation of the configured limit (example: no)
+    diskviolation - Status indicating if the ioFog's current disk usage is in violation of the configured limit (example: no)

-    cpuviolation - Status indicating if the ioFabric's current CPU usage is in violation of the configured limit (example: no)
+    cpuviolation - Status indicating if the ioFog's current CPU usage is in violation of the configured limit (example: no)

     elementstatus - JSON string providing the status of all elements (example below)

     	[{"id":"sdfkjhweSDDkjhwer8","status":"starting","starttime":1234567890123,"operatingduration":278421},{"id":"239y7dsDSFuihweiuhr32we","status":"stopped","starttime":1234567890123,"operatingduration":421900}]

-    repositorycount - Number of Docker container registries being used by the ioFabric instance (example: 5)
+    repositorycount - Number of Docker container registries being used by the ioFog instance (example: 5)

     repositorystatus - JSON string providing the status of all the repositories (example below)

     	[{"url":"hub.docker.com","linkstatus":"connected"},{"url":"188.65.2.81/containers","failed login"}]

-    systemtime - Timestamp of the current ioFabric system time in milliseconds (example: 1234567890123)
+    systemtime - Timestamp of the current ioFog system time in milliseconds (example: 1234567890123)

-    laststatustime - Timestamp in milliseconds of the last time any status information on the ioFabric instance was updated (example: 1234567890123)
+    laststatustime - Timestamp in milliseconds of the last time any status information on the ioFog instance was updated (example: 1234567890123)

-    ipaddress - Current IP address of the network adapter configured for the ioFabric instance (example: 10.0.15.13)
+    ipaddress - Current IP address of the network adapter configured for the ioFog instance (example: 10.0.15.13)

-    processedmessages - Total number of messages processed by the ioFabric instance (example: 4481)
+    processedmessages - Total number of messages processed by the ioFog instance (example: 4481)

     elementmessagecounts - JSON string providing the number of messages published per element (example below)

     	[{"id":"d9823y23rewfouhSDFkh","messagecount":428},{"id":"978yerwfiouhASDFkjh","messagecount":8321}]

-    messagespeed - The average speed, in milliseconds, of messages moving through the ioFabric instance (example: 84)
+    messagespeed - The average speed, in milliseconds, of messages moving through the ioFog instance (example: 84)

-    lastcommandtime - Timestamp, in milliseconds, of the last update received by the ioFabric instance (example: 1234567890123)
+    lastcommandtime - Timestamp, in milliseconds, of the last update received by the ioFog instance (example: 1234567890123)

-    version - String representing the current version of the ioFabric software that is posting status (example: 1.24)
+    version - String representing the current version of the ioFog software that is posting status (example: 1.24)
 </pre>

-####Get ioFabric Configuration
+####Get ioFog Configuration

-This endpoint provides the configuration for the ioFabric instance.
-Note that some configuration items, such as the fabric controller URL and certificate path, are not featured here.
+This endpoint provides the configuration for the ioFog instance.
+Note that some configuration items, such as the fog controller URL and certificate path, are not featured here.
 That's for security reasons.
-If someone gains control of a fabric controller, we don't want them to be able to tell the ioFabric instances to listen to a different fabric controller.
-This also prevents accidental disconnection of ioFabric instances from the fabric controller.
+If someone gains control of a fog controller, we don't want them to be able to tell the ioFog instances to listen to a different fog controller.
+This also prevents accidental disconnection of ioFog instances from the fog controller.

 #####Endpoint